 Spend time researching your flights before booking anything.
 If you are traveling from the United States, many airlines are now fly directly into Cuba.
 But there are some benefits to flying in from another country, like Mexico.

 Forget about hotels in Cuba—they are overpriced and dingy.
 Staying with a local family in a casa particular will provide the most comfortable and immersive trip.

 Havana is intoxicating, but there are plenty of other parts of the island to see.
 Consider traveling to cities like Trinidad or Viñales.
 Our Heroes can suggest cities that are worthwhile to visit during your trip.

 If you don’t speak any Spanish, you may find it difficult to navigate during your trip.
 If you have time, start brushing up on some basic phrases.
-It will be much appreciated by locals you meet.
+It will be much appreciated by the locals you meet.